rohithr8484/Mammothon_usdc/README.md

 # ShenzuSpendingVault

 A platform designed for creators to monetize digital content and subscription services with payments via USDC and credit cards.
-Built on Scaffold-ETH 2 at Encode Mammothon 2025
+Built at Encode Mammothon 2025

 ⚠️ Test Mode Guidelines